 If you’re looking for an Ivy plant that’ll assume a lofty height, the Swedish Ivy may not be the one for you; otherwise, it is an excellent Ivy for anyone living in hardiness zones 10 and 11.

-The Swedish Ivy enjoys partial shade and requires consistently well-drained soil that is also humus-rich.
-It stands out with its erect stems, vibrant leaves, both of which make it an excellent groundcover.
+The Swedish Ivy enjoys partial shade and requires consistently well-drained, humus-rich soil.
+It stands out with its erect stems, and vibrant leaves, making it an excellent groundcover.

-The Swedish Ivy boasts trailing vines that can reach two to three feet, and they serve better as houseplants than garden plants.
+The Swedish Ivy boasts trailing vines that can reach two to three feet and the plant serves better as houseplants than garden plants.
 You can keep them in a hanging basket or place them on decks and patios.
 Either way, they will not disappoint you!

 12. Ivalace